Expressions in Italian dialects Neapolitan Sicilian Sardinian Bari cartoon

 Tuscan

 The beautiful region of Tuscany and their fancy way of speaking go together.
-They like to aspirate their “c’s”, which is quite impressive!
-I mean, try saying “La Coca-Cola without any “c’s” – it’s like trying to do a one-handed push-up while juggling pineapples!
+They like to aspirate their “c’s.“ You can try it yourself.
+Try saying “La Coca-Cola“ without any “c’s.“

-And that’s not all, they also like to shorten their verbs.
-“Andare” becomes “anda'” – it’s like they’re saying “I gotta go, but I don’t have time to say the whole word, so let’s just get this show on the road!”
+And they also like to shorten their verbs.
+“Andare” becomes “anda.“ They seem to be saying: “I gotta go, but I don’t have time to say the whole word, so let’s get this show on the road!“

 Neapolitan

 UNESCO recognizes Neapolitan as the real deal.
 You can hear it in Naples and the Campania region.
-And let me tell you, it’s a tough nut to crack!
+And it’s a tough nut to crack!

-It’s like they took Italian, put it in a blender, and added a dash of Greek origins.
+They took Italian, put it in a blender, and added a dash of Greek origins.
 It’s a linguistic smoothie that can be a real brain-buster!
-You’re just sitting there, nodding along, pretending like you know what they’re saying, but you’re just thinking about pizza.
-And who could blame ya?
+You’re just sitting there, nodding, pretending you know what they’re saying, but you’re just thinking about pizza.
+And who could blame you?
 I mean, have you tried Neapolitan pizza?
 It’s wonderful!

 But back to the language.
-It’s UNESCO gave it the recognition of a language.
-It’s like a cultural treasure.
+UNESCO recognizes it as a language and views it as a cultural treasure.
 So next time you’re in Naples or the Campania region, don’t be afraid to try it!
 Who knows, maybe you’ll impress the locals, and they’ll invite you over for some pizza!
-And let me tell you, that’s an invitation you don’t want to turn down!
+That’s an offer you can not refuse!

 Sicilian

-The beautiful island of Sicily is full of traditions and habits.
-And its language is rich with many influences!
+The beautiful island of Sicily is rich in traditions and customs.
+And its language has many different influences.

-It’s like a linguistic gumbo, a flavorful combination of Latin, Greek, Arabian, and so many more ancient civilizations!
-It’s no wonder it’s still studied today, it’s like a linguistic time capsule!
+It’s a linguistic gumbo, a flavorful combination of Latin, Greek, Arabian, and many more ancient civilizations!
+It’s no wonder it’s still studied today.
+It’s like a linguistic time capsule!

-And let’s not forget about the strategic location of Sicily.
+And let’s not forget Sicily’s location is strategic.
 The island was the ultimate melting pot of cultures, a hub for trade, and a crossroads of civilizations.
-I mean, even the mafia couldn’t resist its charms!
-But let’s not talk about them, let’s focus on the beauty and wonder of Sicily.
+Even the mafia couldn’t resist its charms!
+But let’s not talk about them.

 From its stunning coastline to its rich history, Sicily has something for everyone.
-And its language is like the cherry on top of an already amazing sundae!
+And its language is the cherry on top of an already startling sundae!

 Venetian

-One of the most difficult dialects to understand is Venetian.
-It’s like they take the vowels and chop ’em off like a chef preparing vegetables!
-“Cane” becomes “can”, and “pane” becomes “pan.”
+One of the toughest dialects to understand is Venetian.
+They take the vowels and chop them off like a chef preparing vegetables!
+“Cane“ becomes “can,“ and “pane“ becomes “pan.“

 Ligurian

 Liguria is a language with a flavor all its own.
 There are many variations of this dialect.
-But the most important one is the Genovese dialect, which is like the Parmesan cheese on top of pizza – it’s what gives it that special kick.
+The most important one is the Genovese dialect.
+Let us compare it to the Parmesan cheese on top of pizza – it gives it that special kick.

 And did you know that the locals have a nickname for Genova?
-They call it “Zena” – kind of like how we call San Francisco “Frisco.”
+They call it “Zena“ – similar to how we call San Francisco “Frisco.“

 Sardinian

 Sardinia is no ordinary island.
 The language spoken there is independent of all the other neo-Latin languages in Italy.
-That’s right, it’s like the renegade rebel of Italian dialects, saying “I don’t need no stinking Italian, I’m my own language!”
+That’s right, it’s the renegade rebel of Italian dialects, saying: “I don’t need no stinking Italian!“

 Apulian

 Hello, Puglia!
-Here the beaches are pristine, and the food is fantastic, but watch out – the dialect can be a doozy!
-That’s right, folks, if you’re not from around these parts, you might find yourself scratching your head and saying “What did they just say?”
+Here is where the beaches are pristine, and the food is fantastic!
+But watch out – the dialect can be a doozy!
+That’s right, folks, if you’re not from around these parts, you might find yourself scratching your head, “What did they say?“

 The dialects of Puglia come in two flavors, like a delicious gelato – there’s the one from the city of Bari, and then there’s the one from the Salento area.
-And let me tell you, they both pack a punch!
+And they both pack a punch!

-Now, if you want to impress the locals, try saying this little tongue twister: “Salento: lu’ sole, lu’ mare, lu’ ientu.”
-It means “Salento: the sun, the sea, the wind, and it’s a very common quote related to the Salento area.
+Now, if you want to impress the locals, try saying this little tongue twister: “Salento: lu’ sole, lu’ mare, lu’ ientu.“ It means “Salento: the sun, the sea, the wind.“ And it is a well-known quote about the Salento area.

 Translation of the expressions shown in the Illustration above